-(b) in the case of Crown lands, be deposited with, and approved by, the Director of Surveys appointed under The Surveys Act.
+(b) in the case of Crown lands, be deposited with, and approved by, a Director of Surveys designated under The Surveys Act.

-33(2) Every person authorized to construct a gas pipe line shall in the construction thereof, comply with all the requirements of the Minister responsible for highways in respect of highways as defined in The Highways and Transportation Act.
+Every person authorized to construct a gas pipe line shall in the construction thereof, comply with all the requirements of the Minister responsible for highways in respect of highways as defined in The Transportation Infrastructure Act.

 (a) setting forth the minimum standards and specifications required to be observed in the construction of a gas pipe line;